I probably should have put it into “Our Table,” because, after all, if it is on the table, it’s deserves to be there.

 Basic, I learned, is what people crave and also what they will attempt to first.
 My easiest recipes are the ones my readers tried right away.
 And everyone wanted to know what’s that dish with the fettuccine and the peppers all about.
 “What page is the recipe on?”
 “I looked everywhere.” “ What do you mean it isn’t in the book?
 I know I saw it!”

 I am glad I can share it here, with all of you.
 Because, frankly, poco ma buono (little but good) is what I long for on lazy, hot summer nights.
 And Peperonata e Fettuccine is exactly that, little but good.
 Comfort food, Italian style.

 Oh, one more thing.
-While it’s cooking, take a deep breath: close you eyes, take in the aroma and know that this is what Lugano smells like.
+While it’s cooking, take a deep breath: close your eyes, take in the aroma, and know that this is what Lugano smells like.